 Pre-order now at

 “I’ve loved Caitlin Horrocks’s work for a long time, so I am not surprised–though I am overjoyed–to find that she has written a gorgeous, sensitive, deeply immersive novel in The Vexations.
-You’ll never hear the music of Erik Satie again without diving back into the layers of genius, torment, eccentricity, abandonment, and profound sadness that Horrocks so masterfully evokes in this beautiful book.” ―Lauren Groff, National Book Award finalist and New York Times bestselling author of Fates and Furies and Florida
+You’ll never hear the music of Erik Satie again without diving back into the layers of genius, torment, eccentricity, abandonment, and profound sadness that Horrocks so masterfully evokes in this beautiful book.” ―Lauren Groff, New York Times bestselling author of Fates and Furies and Florida

 “What a fabulous, original novel The Vexations is.
 Its unflinching honesty about an artistic world notable for both heart and heartlessness has given us a haunting, indelible story.” ―Joan Silber, author of the National Book Critics Circle Award winner Improvement

 “Genius blazes in this gorgeous and breathtakingly assured novel—sometimes center-stage, sometimes in a corner—but there are no satellites: seldom have I read a book about art that refuses so staunchly to treat any life as minor.
-The Vexations is a rare, engrossing, humane achievement.” – Garth Greenwell, author of What Belongs to You
+The Vexations is a rare, engrossing, humane achievement.” – Garth Greenwell, author of National Book Award nominee What Belongs to You

 “Horrocks paints an atmospheric portrait of bohemian Paris and a poignant one of Satie and his avant-garde circle, who “lived in the yet: not now, but soon” when their art would be recognized…Finely written and deeply empathetic, a powerful portrait of artistic commitment and emotional frustration.”―Kirkus